Estate planning for clients who’ve sold a business in the last three years

 Alan would like to be able to leave proceeds from his investments to his three daughters without them facing a large inheritance tax bill.

-Given Alan’s poor health, traditional forms of estate planning, such as gifts and trusts, may not be suitable because they will take seven years before becoming free from inheritance tax.
+planning, such as gifts and trusts, may not be suitable

-Alan’s adviser explains that when Alan owned his company, his shares in the business would have been expected to qualify for Business Relief, meaning he could have left them to his daughters free from inheritance tax.
+Alan’s adviser explains that when Alan owned his company, his shares in the business would have been expected to qualify for Business Relief, meaning he could have left them to his daughters with relief from inheritance tax.
 However, the cash he received from selling the business will be subject to inheritance tax because of the size of his estate.

 A tax-planning solution